 |WR115||Introduction to Expository Writing (or higher)||3|

 BI231 Human Anatomy and Physiology I, BI232 Human Anatomy and Physiology II, and BI233 Human Anatomy and Physiology III sequence may be substituted for AH121 Body Structures and Functions I & AH122 Body Structures and Functions II.

-All of the first year courses must be completed with a 'C' or better before taking AH280A CWE: Allied Health Front Office.
+All of the first year courses must be completed with a grade of 'C' or better before taking AH280A CWE: Allied Health Front Office.